ShakedZrihen/data-pipeline-course/assignments/first-assignment/README.md

 ## DoD

-in your personal folder should be the following files:
+in your personal folder should be at least the following files:

 1. `docker-compose.yml` - with all the component described above
+2. `lambda.py` - code of lambda handlers
-2. `serverless.yml`  - with all the lambdas
+3. `serverless.yml`  - with all the lambdas
-3. `requirements.txt` - All packages needed to run the code.
+4. `requirements.txt` - All packages needed to run the code.
-4. `README.md` - Instructions on how to run the code.
+5. `README.md` - Instructions on how to run the code.

 ### suggested project structure